-In 2011, our board of directors approved a non-employee director compensation policy, which became effective for all non-employee directors on January 27, 2012.
-Each non-employee director receives an annual base retainer of \$30,000.
-In addition, our non-employee directors receive the following cash compensation for board services, as applicable:
+In December 2013, the Compensation Committee approved a new non-employee director compensation policy.
+Under this policy, each non-employee director receives an annual base retainer of \$35,000.
+In addition, our non-employee directors receive the following cash compensation for Board services, as applicable:

-- the non-executive chairman of the board of directors receives an additional annual retainer of \$40,000; - the non-executive lead director of the board of directors receives an additional annual retainer of \$20,000; - each chairperson of our Audit, Compensation and Nominating and Corporate Governance Committees receives an additional annual retainer of \$15,000, \$10,000 and \$7,500, respectively;

-• each member of our Audit, Compensation and Nominating and Corporate Governance Committees receives an additional retainer of \$7,500, \$5,000 and \$3,750, respectively;
+- the non-executive lead director of the Board of Directors receives an additional annual retainer of \$20,000; - each chairperson of our Audit, Compensation and Nominating and Corporate Governance Committees receives an additional annual retainer of \$20,000, \$15,000 and \$7,500, respectively; and - each member of our Audit, Compensation and Nominating and Corporate Governance Committees receives an additional retainer of \$8,000, \$6,000 and \$4,000, respectively.